-4.35 The headlines for Business Rates are as follows:

-- No change to the business rates baseline funding or levy. - The benefit from being part of the Suffolk business rates pool will increase by £21k and the impact of the Collection Fund forecast balance at the end of March 2022 increases the resources available by £4k. - A Government return (NNDR1) that is required to be submitted by 31 January 2022, may result in some further changes to the business rates figures, but any impact will be managed through the Business Rates Reserve and hence will not change the bottom line. - Additional income of £216k is forecast from the Enterprise Zone at Sproughton.
+- 4.37 The headlines for Business Rates are as follows: - No change to the business rates baseline funding or levy. - The benefit from being part of the Suffolk business rates pool will increase by £28k and the impact of the Collection Fund forecast balance at the end of March 2022 reduces resources available by £32k. - A Government return (NNDR1) that is required to be submitted by 31 January 2022, may result in some further changes to the business rates figures, but any impact will be managed through the Business Rates Reserve and hence not change the bottom line.